YolanFery/openhexa-monorepo-poc/README.md

     ```sh
     npm install
     ```
+3. Copy `.env.local.dist` and adapt it to your needs:
+    ```sh
+    cp .env.local.dist .env.local  # adapt the .env file with the required configuration values
+    ```
-3. Run the frontend development server:
+4. Run the frontend development server:
     ```sh
     npm run dev
     ```